 Once you’re comfortable with a certain approach, patience becomes important.

-"If you have a long-term investment strategy, you’ll want to have a long-term investing timeframe for that approach to work," said Michael Fairbourn, an instructor at Investools, a TD Ameritrade education affiliate.
-"You might be tempted to try to time the market for short-term gains — a common temptation — but this can often result in underperformance.
-It's important to remember the original reason why you selected a long-term approach and not let the potential for short-term profits alter your investing process."
+“If you have a long-term investment strategy, you’ll want to have a long-term investing timeframe for that approach to work,” said Michael Fairbourn, education coach at TD Ameritrade.
+“You might be tempted to try to time the market for short-term gains — a common temptation — but this can often result in underperformance.
+It’s important to remember the original reason why you selected a long-term approach and not let the potential for short-term profits alter your investing process.”